Copy files from a remote server into your local server.

 the specified remote server to the local server:

-- the specified set of files
+- the specified set of files, which can involve a specified revision range

 - the changelists that submitted those files